timeplus-io/docs/docs/server_config.md

 To run Timeplus Enterprise as a service, you need a OS that supports `systemd`.

-To install it as service, run `sudo ./bin/timeplus service enable -u user -g user_group`.
+To install it as a systemd service, run `sudo ./bin/timeplus service enable -u user -g user_group`.

 Note:
 1. Root privilage is required to enable the service.